jecacs/SparkybitTest/README.md

 # SparkybitTest

 ## Note about Sparkybit.
 Is scam company with stupid test tasks.
-Fuck it!
-Don't waste your time
+Don't waste your time, fuck Sparkybit

 **How build and start**